 Obviously, if someone has subscribed to your email list then they are much likely to be interested in receiving emails.
-Then the chances of marking spam or email deletion reduces abruptly.
+Then the chances of marking spam or email deletion reduce abruptly.
 It is best to use double opt-in rather than single opt-in for subscriptions.

 5. Remove unsubscribed and bounced contacts

 Recipients get annoyed by enormous emails when they are of no use of them which may result in high spam rate and high unsubscription list.
-Your mail list must always be targeted and it is always better to remove unsubscribed and contacts which gets bounce back.
+Your mail list must always be targeted and it is always better to remove unsubscribed and contacts which gets the bounce back.

 Regular cleaning of inactive contacts, which have not interacted within the period of 12 months will help to prevent deliverability issues.